 T. Quigley established a brick yard in 1910.
 It had no regular kilns either although some excellent brick-making machinery was installed.
 Quarters and a cookhouse were built.
 The fourth yard was opened in 1911 by Joe Murphy and a Mr. Loder.
 Mr. C. Burnham bought them cut shortly afterwards and the concern came to be known as "The Cochrane Brick Company".
 Both of these firms went bankrupt before the war.
-(37)
+(37) (37) Ibid.

 The depression of 1913 was the first serious blow to the brick business in Cochrane.
 Quigley and Burnham closed up and the other yards were forced to cut production.
 About this time yards for the manufacture of pressed brick at Brickburn, near Calgary, and at Redcliffe began to offer serious competition to the kiln-brick yards.
 This resulted in a further curtailment of production in Cochrane.
 The French Yard operated on a small margin and managed to remain solvent.
-Collins attempted to raise money to purchase the machinery necessary for the manufacture of pressed brick.
+Collins attempted to raise money to purchase the and the second design of the second ees and a second company end of the second sec . r ----- machinery necessary for the manufacture of pressed brick.
 He was determined to retain complete control of the yard however, and no one was prepared to invest money on those terms.
 Collins carried on until the war on a small scale.
-(38) The war was the final blow to the brick industry in

-(38) Interviews, A. Chapman and C. Pedeprat.
+(38) The war was the final blow to the brick industry in (38) Interviews, A. Chapman and C. Pedeprat.
 Cochrane.
 In August 1914, Gabriel Bruel and most of his employees were called back to France to rejoin their regiments.
 (39) The yard was closed, never to reopen.

-(39) C.A., August 20, 1914.
-See Appendix E, map (3), for location of the brick
+The (39) C.A., August 20, 1914.
+See Appendix E, map (3), for location of the brick yards.
 Collins yard closed soon afterwards, but it was reopened for a time after the war ended.